afishhhhh/YUSegment/README.md

 ## Features

 - Supports both (Attributed)text and image
-- Has three styles to choose
+- Has two styles(linear and rectangular) to choose
 - Supports horizontal scrolling
 - YUSegment works on iOS 8.0+ and is compatible with ARC projects